Dimension

 Member

-A member, in the context of data, is a specific, unique value within a dimension that represents an individual entity, category, or attribute in your data.
-Think of it as one item on a long list—like “Q1 2025” in a Time dimension or “Blue T-Shirt” in a Product dimension.
+A member, in the context of data, is a specific, unique value within a dimension that represents an individual entity, category, or attribute.
+Think of a member as one item in a list — such as "Q1 2025" in a time dimension or "Blue T-Shirt" in a product dimension.

 Cardinality describes how unique the values in a column are.
 It also plays a role in defining how tables relate to each other.
 A high-cardinality column contains many unique values, while a low-cardinality column contains few unique values.